Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Conclusion

 We presented a principled framework for unlearning in Large Language Models by casting the problem as a constrained optimization task.
 This formulation separates the forgetting and retention objectives, providing explicit control over each.
 To enable stable and efficient forgetting, we introduced a logit-margin flattening loss that avoids the pitfalls of entropy maximization while encouraging uniform predictive distributions on the forget set.
 Our scalable primal-–dual solver enforces the retention constraint and exposes the forgetting-–utility trade--off through interpretable dual dynamics.
 Empirical evaluations on TOFU and MUSE benchmarks demonstrate that our method effectively suppresses memorized responses while preserving retained capabilities, often matching full retraining at a fraction of the cost.

+In our experiments, we found that the choice of the constraint threshold $\varepsilon$ can be sensitive.
+Excessively tight constraints cause the dual mechanism to be counterproductive; minimal retention loss degradation triggers aggressive dual updates that inhibit meaningful unlearning.
+Optimization becomes trapped near original parameters, rendering the unlearning process ineffective.
+On the other hand, if the constraint is set too loose, the model deviates considerably and degenerates.
+Even as dual updates kick in and focus more on retention loss, since the model has deviated significantly from its starting point, the limited training epochs are insufficient to restore the model's capabilities.
+Importantly, the value of $\varepsilon$ is in general both model and data dependent.

 Our work opens several directions for future investigation.
 First, due to the resource-intensive nature of LLMs, we were unable to conduct extensive hyperparameter tuning; it is possible that further gains could be achieved with careful calibration.
 Second, we observed a slight reduction in generation fluency on the easier TOFU task under our method, potentially attributable to the strong uniformity induced by logit flattening.
 Addressing this through regularization or hybrid losses is an interesting direction.
 Third, while our method is designed to remove specific information, we do not study the resilience of the resulting model to relearning attacks or jailbreak attempts.
-Finally, a compelling extension would assess the robustness of our framework under continual unlearning requests, where new forget sets arrive over time.
+Finally, our PDU framework easily extends to multi-constraint problems and future work will study the application of this to continual unlearning.